qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Server Callbacks

-### Server Feed Request
+### Server Request for Feed

-A server receives this [Service Endpoint]-callback when an controller has set him as the source of a feed, see [Set feed source] or [Add feed source].
+A server receives this [Service Endpoint]-call when a controller has set him as the source of a feed, see [Server Request for Feed request]

-#### Server Feed Request Example
+#### Server Request for Feed Example

-This python code-snippet can be used to simulate a Server Feed Request:
+This python code-snippet can be used to simulate a Server Request for Feed:

 ```
 import requests